bahsim/nodejs-aws-shop-backend/backend/product_service/README.md

 # Product Service

 ## Description
-This is a simple Node.js application that serves as a starting point for building your own applications.
-It includes an AWS Lambda function and an API Gateway to manage products.
+The Product Service is a Node.js application designed to manage products in an e-commerce platform.
+It leverages AWS Lambda functions and API Gateway to provide a serverless architecture for handling product-related operations.
+The service includes endpoints for creating, retrieving, updating, and deleting products, as well as seeding the database with initial data.
+This project serves as a foundation for building scalable and efficient serverless applications on AWS.

 ## Getting Started